AutoDQM/AutoDQM/README.rst

 Setting Up AutoDQM for Development
 ----------------------------------

-This shows how to set up AutoDQM to be served from your local machine or a machine on CERN OpenStack.
+This shows how to set up AutoDQM to be served from a machine on CERN OpenStack.
 This was written based on a fresh CC7 VM on CERN OpenStack.

 You'll need a CERN User/Host certificate authorized with the CMS VO.
 CMS